 Do You Need Help?

 It is important to understand that everyone in this country has a certain set of civil rights as defined by the Constitution of the United States.
 These rights are in place to protect individuals from government overstep and malicious behavior from other individuals.
 If a violation does occur the law entitles you to potential compensation and relief in the event that you bring a claim against the inflicting party.
 Civil rights cases are often complex, but with the help of an experienced civil rights lawyer you can ensure you are effectively pursuing your case.
-If you are in need of assistance contact the Baez Law Firm in Miami.
+If you are in need of assistance contact the defense lawyers in Orland.
 We have extensive experience representing individuals in civil rights cases and we will fight to ensure you receive the compensation you deserve.
 Call 305-999-5100 to now to schedule a consultation.